elsander/elsander.github.io/about.md

 I spent this past summer honing my coding and machine learning skills at a programming retreat called the
 [Recurse Center](https://www.recurse.com/).
 It was pretty great!
-Check it out!
+Take a look!

 ## Find me elsewhere on the internet!
 [GitHub](https://github.com/esander91)